zammad/zammad-documentation/channel-fetchmail.rst

 Pipe (Fetchmail)
 ****************

-Maybe you want to add mails via Fetchmail & Procmail.
+Maybe you want to add mails via Fetchmail & Procmail to Zammad.

 To get this work you need to pipe your mail to rails.